openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Self-Issued OP authentication request is sent to the Authorization Endpoint, which performs Authentication of the End-User.

-The Authorization Endpoint of the Self-Issued OP is used in the same manner as defined in Section 3.1.2 of [@!OpenID.Core], using request parameters defined by OAuth 2.0 and OpenID Connect, with the exception of the differences specified in this section.
+The Authorization Endpoint of the Self-Issued OP is used in the same manner as defined in Section 3 of [@!OpenID.Core] for the different flows or as defined for OpenID Connect extension flows, with the exception of the differences specified in this section.

 Communication with the Authorization Endpoint MUST utilize TLS.